abhaystoic/machine-learning/iss-pass-over-head/README.md

 [Star Walk](https://apps.apple.com/us/app/star-walk-2-night-sky-map/id892279069)
 .
 Space has always been a subject of fascination for me.

 This is a fun project to predict the duration of the ISS over the head for a particular location in Chandigarh, India.
+This project uses machine learning over the time series data of ISS pass over a particular location.

 The ISS circles the Earth in roughly 92 minutes and completes 15.5 orbits per day.
 I collected this data with the help of [IFTTT mobile app](https://apps.apple.com/us/app/ifttt/id660944635).
+The data collected is from September 21, 2017 at 11:39PM.

 ![IFTTT ISS Setup](https://i.imgur.com/JpC3NOy.jpg)